stjokerli/NPSforDatabricksServerless/README.md

 - Centrally manage network access using simplified rule sets
 - Replace complex IP address and subnet ID management
 - Control access from Azure Databricks serverless compute to your Azure resources
+- If your company are more familiar with the powershell solution here is the resource my collage Bruce Nelson built that providing great alternative option [nsp-migrate](https://github.com/brucenelson6655/nsp-migrate)

 ### What This Template Does